-- 1) You testified that you expect to file your 2016 taxes with a tax filing status of single.
-You will claim no dependents on that tax return. - 2) You are seeking insurance for yourself. - 3) The application that was submitted on January 29, 2016 listed annual household income of \$26,000.00 in earned income from your employment.
-You testified that this amount was correct. - 4) You testified that due to your living expenses, including rent, transportation, utilities and taxes, your health insurance premiums are unaffordable.
-You testified these expenses should be used in determining your financial assistance. - 5) According to your NYSOH account, you live in Kings County, New York.
+- 1) You testified that you expect to file your 2016 taxes with a tax filing status of head of household.
+You will claim one dependent on that tax return. - 2) You are seeking insurance for yourself. - 3) The application that was submitted on May 31, 2016 listed annual household income of \$44,195.84 consisting of income you earn from your employment.
+You testified that this amount was correct. - 4) You testified that you are paid weekly in the gross amount of \$849.92. - 5) You testified that sometimes the amount of money you earn varies based on how many hours you work. - 6) Your application states that you will not be taking any deductions on your 2016 tax return. - 7) You testified you would like living expenses to be considered in NYSOH's calculation of your expected annual income. - 8) Your application states that you live in Queens County.